 Over the years he won some 40 honorary doctorates and awards, including the National Medal of Arts, the Spingarn Medal, the NAACP Image Award and the PGA Oscar Micheaux Award, a testimony to what he calls in one of his autobiographies “a stubborn need to be somebody.”

 A true Renaissance man – writer, poet, musician/composer, photojournalist, motion picture director – Gordon Parks was first and foremost a brilliant photographer.
 The FSA-photographs are a 30-year old Gordon Parks ‘apprenticeship’ work sensitively documenting the private and public life of black Americans in Massachusetts, New York and Harlem, Washington D.C., and Dayton, Florida.

 For his more mature work you will have to consult a book like Gordon Parks: Half Past Autumn.
 A Retrospective (Little, Brown and Company, 1997), a companion book to the 1997 exhibition at The Corcodan Gallery of Art in Washington, D.C.

 But even so, the August 1942 FSA picture of Washington, D.C. charwoman Ella Watson (known as American Gothic) standing with her mop and broom before a huge American flag on the wall behind her, has become perhaps the most iconic and best known of all his photographs.

-His 1963 photo Boy with June Bug is on the front cover of Black Nature: Four Centuries of African American Nature Poetry, edited by Camille T. Dungy (The University of Georgia Press, 2009).
+His 1963 photo Boy with June Bug is on the front cover of Black Nature: Four Centuries of African American Nature Poetry, edited by Camille T. Dungy (see Index for this website).

 UFI | 04/05/2019